Nikolai-Grytvik-Borbe/Chess-Engine/README.md

 - Python 3.4+
 - GCC 10.2+

-See [requirements.txt](https://github.com/Nikolai-Grytvik-Borbe/Chess-Engine/blob/main/requirements.txt) for more python libraries.
+See [requirements.txt](https://github.com/Nikolai-Grytvik-Borbe/Chess-Engine/blob/main/requirements.txt) for more info about python packages used.

 ## Installation
 ### Preface